LibertyLocked/webscripthook-extension-speedometer/README.md

-#Simple Metric/Imperial Speedometer for WebScriptHook
+#Simple Metric/Imperial Speedometer
 by libertylocked

-A port as a WebScriptHook extension
+A port of [GTAV digital speedometer mod](https://github.com/LibertyLocked/GTAVMod_Speedometer) as a WebScriptHook extension